tgfrerer/island/README.md

-To achieve this aim, Island is structured into strictly separated modules, which can be dropped in or out during development, while for Release, you can build a single, statically liked and optimised binary.
+To achieve this aim, Island is structured into strictly separated modules, which can be dropped in or out during development, while for Release, you can build a single, statically linked and optimised binary.

 [![C/C++ CI](https://github.com/tgfrerer/island/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/tgfrerer/island/actions/workflows/c-cpp.yml)